fleetdm/fleet/handbook/product.md

 ### Blog post

-The Product team is responsible for providing the [Growth team](./growth.md) with necessary information for writing the release blog post.
+The product team is responsible for providing the [growth team](./growth.md) with necessary information for writing the release blog post.
 This is accomplished by filing a release blog post issue and adding the issue to the growth board on GitHub.